mom-ocean/MOM6/.testing/README.md

 ## Testing overview

-The test suite checks for numerical consistency of the model output of different model configurations when subjected to relevant numerical and mathematical transformations, such as grid layout or dimensional rescaling.
+The test suite checks for numerical consistency of the model output across different model configurations when subjected to relevant numerical and mathematical transformations, such as grid layout or dimensional rescaling.
 If the model state is unchanged after each transformation, then the test is